-During 1999, the Company funded the \$11.5 million settlement of its two existing class action lawsuits in New Jersey, together with the \$48.5 million settlement of Robinson v.
-Thorn Americas, Inc. The settlement of the Company's existing litigation resulted in a charge to earnings in 1998, classified as class action legal settlements.
-In addition, the Company settled and funded Anslono v.
+During 1999, Rent-A-Center funded the \$11.5 million settlement of its two class action lawsuits in New Jersey, together with the \$48.5 million settlement of Robinson v.
+Thorn Americas, Inc. The settlement of Rent-A-Center's existing litigation resulted in a charge to earnings in 1998, classified as class action legal settlements.
+In addition, Rent-A-Center settled and funded Anslono v.
 Thorn Americas, Inc. during 2000.
-Both the Robinson and Anslono cases were acquired in the Thorn acquisition, and the Company made appropriate purchase accounting adjustments for liabilities associated with this litigation.
-Under the terms of these settlements the Company was entitled to receive refunds for unlocated class members.
-During

-2000, the Company received refunds totaling approximately \$22.4\$ million which are presented as class action litigation settlements.
+Both the Robinson and Anslono cases were acquired in the Thorn Americas acquisition, and Rent-A-Center made appropriate purchase accounting adjustments for liabilities associated with this litigation.
+During 2000, Rent-A-Center received refunds of approximately \$22.4 million for unlocated class members which are presented as class action litigation settlements.

 In addition, Fogie v.
-Thorn Americas, Inc., was acquired in the Thorn acquisition; however, the Company received full indemnification from the seller for any incurred losses.
+Thorn Americas, Inc., was acquired in the Thorn Americas acquisition; however, Rent-A-Center received full indemnification from the seller for any incurred losses.
 In December 1991, the plaintiffs filed this class action in Minnesota alleging that Thorn's rent-to-own contracts violated Minnesota's Consumer Credit Sales Act and the Minnesota General Usury Statute.
-In April 1998, the court entered a final judgment against Thorn for approximately \$30.0 million.
+In April 1998, the court entered a final judgment against Thorn Americas for approximately \$30.0 million.
 Following an unsuccessful appeal in August 1999, Thorn plc deposited the judgment amount in an escrow account supervised by plaintiff's counsel and the court in October 1999.